-Ursula advises to use “vialone nano” risotto rice, a shorter grained rice that cooks more creamy than other more common varietals like arborio or carnaroli.
-This – to me unknown – rice and the desired “al onda” consistency, may explain the 1:13(!) rice to liquid ratio, which I have not come across before in any other risotto recipe.
+Ursula advises using “vialone nano” risotto rice, shorter grained rice that cooks more creamy than other more common varietals like arborio or carnaroli.
+This – to me unknown – rice and the desired “al onda” consistency, may explain the 1:13(!) rice-to-liquid ratio, which I have not come across before in any other risotto recipe.

-Over the years I found that a rice to liquid ratio of 1:7 (of which 1 white wine and 6 stock) works very well with arborio and carnaroli rice which are easily available in the Dutch supermarkets.
-Therefore, I stuck with my “regular” ratio.
+Over the years I found that a rice-to-liquid ratio of 1:7 (of which 1 white wine and 6 stock) works very well with arborio and carnaroli rice which are easily available in the Dutch supermarkets.
+Therefore, without the vialone nano rice at hand, I stuck with my “regular” ratio.

-It resulted in a delicious creamy risotto that left us fighting for seconds… Onions, bacon and cheese are a classic combination of flavours and the addition of sage is very nice too.
+It resulted in a delicious creamy risotto that left us fighting for seconds… Onions, bacon, and cheese are a classic combination of flavors and the addition of sage is very nice too.
 I really don’t know why I haven’t come across such a risotto before…

 I still don’t know what “al onda” is supposed to look like, but the recipe is accurate and easy to follow.
-As the kids like risotto too, we usually prepare 175-200g of rice, so I don’t think the 110g from the recipe would be enough for 4 persons.
+As the kids like risotto too, we usually prepare 200g / 7oz of rice, so I don’t think the quantity from the recipe would be enough for 4 persons.

 Nope.
 We could only get our hands on sliced pancetta.
 Stacking those and then cutting them into cubes worked well, but I think you would get a better texture if you used cubed pancetta (or regular bacon for that matter)